Kaplan, Inc.: Controversies

 Several ex-employees alleged that Kaplan had broken the law and breached its agreement with the U.S. Department of Education including two former instructors who sued Kaplan in November 2006 for allegedly submitting false claims to the government and not adhering to the Higher Education Act's requirements for payment.
 The plaintiffs, who were previously employed at Kaplan's Pittsburgh-based campus, claimed that Kaplan had breached the 70 Percent Rule, which requires eligible schools to have a minimum graduation rate and job placement rate of 70%.
 Furthermore, they argued that Kaplan Career Institute had advertised job-placement rates without providing prospective students with job-placement statistics or state licensing requirements.
 In 2011, a federal judge in Miami refused to dismiss the lawsuits filed by former employees of Kaplan University and Kaplan Higher Education Corp, who allege that the companies have violated the Higher Education Act in order to gain federal funding and profits.
 Judge Patricia A. Seitz has denied the accusations related to Kaplan's manipulation of students' academic records and job-placement statistics, or their incentive payments based on student enrollment numbers.
 However, she has allowed the whistleblowers to continue to pursue claims of retaliation and other violations.
 Seitz found as well that the plaintiffs had failed to adequately provide prospective students with the data underlying job placement advertisements or to prove the falsity of the documents that were made available.
 Additionally, the plaintiffs failed to establish that Kaplan had not provided licensing information to prospective students.
 While she has dismissed that argument as "bare conclusions, she ruled that Kaplan's policy, which required minimum enrollment numbers for continued employment, did not violate the Higher Education Act."
-In 2012, the North Carolina Attorney General determined that Kaplan had lied to students about the credentials they would earn in the Dental Assistant program.
-Following the investigation Kaplan College Charlotte campus surrendered its license to operate a school.
-Kaplan refunded students the cost of tuition, books, and fees, and agreed to pay the program's graduates $9,000 stipends.
-Students claimed they were told the school would soon obtain ADA accreditation.
-The program had never been accredited by the American Dental Association, and had never been scheduled for the initial site visit required for accreditation.

 In 2010, the Florida Attorney General started an investigation into whether five for-profit colleges, including Kaplan, violated Florida's Deceptive and Unfair Trade Practices Act by making misleading statements, misrepresentations, and omitting or failed to disclose material information related to market their programs and schools.